stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 The full details of how this is done are covered in the [Implementing a Singleton]() section.
 Whether or not you'd want to do it is covered in [The Controversy]() section.

-In any case, the basic idea is to eliminate the ability for the class to be instantiated through a constructor, and instead have the class handle its own instantiation.
+In any case, the basic idea is to eliminate the ability for the class to be instantiated directly, and instead have the class handle instantiation internally.
-A Singleton class keeps track of a single instance of itself, and provides a global point of access to that instance.
+A Singleton class creates and keeps track of a single instance of itself, and provides a global point of access to that instance.

 But why would you want to do this?
 Why would you want to limit a class to a single instance?